You can lead a horse to water, but you can't make him fulfill orders in a timely manner.

 Total Lead Time = 26 Days

-We discover that the total lead time for this order is 26 days.
+In this example, the lead time calculator will show us that the total lead time for this order is 26 days.
 With this information, you can keep the customer informed and look at any areas where there is room for improvement.

 Take Us to Your Leader

-Frequently Asked Questions About Lead Time
+Frequently Asked Questions About Lead Time Definition and Formula

-Lead time is one of the most difficult things to get right in a physical products business.
+Lead time is one of the most challenging things to get right in a physical products business.
 It helps to have examples to know how to use it properly.
 Check out the commonly asked questions below for more information:

 Lead time is the amount of time between an order being placed and the buyer receiving it.
-Successful supply chain operations rely on proper use of lead time.
+Successful supply chain operations rely on the proper use of lead time.

 Here is one example of lead time: if a particular supplier takes a month to get an order to a customer but they need it in two weeks, the purchaser hasn’t accounted for lead time.

-Lead time is the minimum amount of time needed between placing an order and receiving it.
+Lead time is the minimum time needed between placing an order and receiving it.
 Therefore, lead time in the EOQ model is the maximum amount of lead time acceptable to keep inventory holding costs low.